TechnologyMasters/contributing/cfp.md

 ### What to expect from us

-We accept submissions on a rolling basis, if your session and profile match what we have decided are must haves you will receive a contract from us, then be published on the site, then receive your ticket which has discounts for booking flights and hotels.
-You are in charge of booking your travel and arriving prepared, we will reimburse those being paid after the event.
+We accept submissions on a rolling basis, if your session and profile match what we have decided are must haves you will receive a contract from us, be published on the site, then receive your conference ticket which has discounts for booking  both flights and hotels.
+You are in charge of booking your travel and arriving prepared, and should you be eligible for reimbursement we will do so following the event.

-If you haven't heard from us, that doesn't mean it's a no from us, it's just a not right now.
-Since we curate things a bit differently we slot in a few things in advanced, to help with marketing, then supplement them with complimentary talks.
-There are also some topics that we simply can't decide on until closer to the event because they might not be relevant any more.
+If you haven't heard from us after submitting, be patient!
+If you don't receive word before July 31st that doesn't mean it's a no from us, it's just a not right now.
+We spend time curating content a bit differently: we first slot in a few killer topics likely to excite the community and get them curious in advance to help with marketing, then we supplement these topics with complementary talks.
+There are also some topics that we simply can't decide on until closer to the event due to the evolving state of the industry: relevance can change quickly.

 Once our schedule is filled up you will hear from us regardless, this should not be later than July 31st.

 ## Travel Assistance

-Please consult our [Compensation Policy](./compensation.md) for details, and if you have any questions, suggestions or special requests, please [contact us](./contact.md) we are happy to accommodate special requests within our capacity.
+Please consult our [Compensation Policy](./compensation.md) for details, and if you have any questions, suggestions or special requests, please [contact us](./contact.md).
+We are happy to accommodate special requests within our capacity.